FindawayWorld/professorx/README.md

 #Tutorial 3 - Application Login and Audio Engine Sessions

-Now that you have a service setup to validate your users and return a session for you app, we will learn how to get and use that session in your app.
+Now that you have a service setup to validate your users and return a session for your app, we will learn how to get and use that session in your app.
 You will start by designing a login screen that will accept a users credentials.
 The credentials include username and password.
 When the user clicks the login button the authentication will start.